UCLALibrary/resourcesync-oai-pmh/resourcesync_oai_pmh/source/README.md

 1. Set up a server according to [these specifications](https://github.com/UCLALibrary/resourcesync-oai-pmh/wiki/Source-Server-Specs).
 2. Install Python 3.5 or greater and a web server of your choosing (for serving static files).
-3. Install dependencies by following the instructions [here](https://github.com/resourcesync/py-resourcesync#installation-from-source) and [here](https://github.com/resourcesync/py-resourcesync#installation).
+3. Install dependencies by following the instructions [here](https://github.com/resourcesync/py-resourcesync#installation-from-source) and [here](https://github.com/resourcesync/py-resourcesync#installation) (NOTE: you may need to install `gcc`, `libgcc`, `libxslt-devel` and `libxml2-devel` on your system).
 4. Download and extract this repository to your system.
 You'll be using the files in `resourcesync_oai_pmh/source`.
 5. This software should "just work" without requiring any modification of any files, as long as the directory structure remains the same.
-You may want to modify the value of [DEFAULT]->[logfile_path] in `source_logging.ini`.
+You may want to modify the value of `DEFAULT.logfile_path` in `source_logging.ini`.
 6. Generate some ResourceSync documents and serve them up!
 Get started by visiting the Usage and Examples sections below.

 # Usage